Kitware/arctic-viewer/docs/content/docs/index.md

 - Image based dataset
 - 3D probed dataset with scalar field encoded which allow the usage of user defined LookupTable.
 - Image based composite dataset with the JSON structure providing the pixel ordering for each layer.
+- Floating point sorted composite dataset to enable dynamic scene recomposition while enabling transparency accross layers as well as editable color mapping.
+- Dynamic 3D mesh where animation can be replayed.
+- CSV table based dataset which will then use Plotly for rendering various chart type.
+- Time based Floating point images which enable to do time analysis and comparison over various regions.
+- ...

 # Installation